AddressFinder/addressfinder-woocommerce/BUILD.md

 Run the following command to create a new Debian container, install the relevant NodeJS packages, and then build the `/dist/addressfinder.*` files.

- - `docker-compose run addressfinder-woocommerce /addressfinder-woocommerce/bin/build_production.sh`
+ - `docker compose run addressfinder-woocommerce /addressfinder-woocommerce/bin/build_production.sh`

 Manually: